Radio drama: Japan

-Radio dramas began in Japan in 1925, and enjoyed a great level of popularity after the hit of Tankou no Naka.岩淵東洋男『わたしの音響史』 社会思想社、1981年 pp.146-167「『効果』の歩み」 This resulted in the NHK hiring famous writers to write radio drama scripts for 500 yen, which in 1930 was equivalent to 1 million yen in the present day.
+Radio dramas began in Japan in 1925, and enjoyed a great level of popularity after the hit of Tankou no Naka.
+This resulted in the NHK hiring famous writers to write radio drama scripts for 500 yen in 1930, equivalent to 1 million yen today.

 Due to voice acting in Japan having its own distinct culture, audio dramas continue to be popular in Japan, where they are now primarily released on disc as "drama CDs" (ドラマCD).
 They are also referred to in Japanese as "voice dramas" (ボイスドラマ).
 Many such audio dramas are based on anime, manga, novels and video games, but there are also many that are completely original.
 Though most drama CDs are commercial products made by corporate entities, there has been a growing number of doujin audio dramas in recent years due to it being easier for hobbyists to obtain the equipment required to make recordings, and the Internet making distribution easier.